nus-cs2113-AY2122S1/ip/docs/README.md

 ### Notes about the command format:
 - Words in `UPPER-CASE` are parameters to be filled by the user.
 Here is a list of common parameters that will be used:
     - `TASK_NAME` represents the name of the task.
-    - `DATE_TIME` represents the date to be specified by the user.
+    - `DATE_TIME` represents the date and time to be specified by the user.
+      - This parameter has to be in this format: `yyyy-mm-dd hh:mm`.
+      - For example: `2021-10-01 16:35` which is equivalent to `10 Oct 2021 16:35`.
     - `INDEX` represents the index of the task in the task list.
         - For example: index **1** corresponds to the **first task** in the task list, index **3** corresponds to the **third task**.